ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/terragrunt_Basic_operations/README.md

 }
 ```

-- Copy and paste the following content to the file `./terragrunt/prod/terragrunt.hcl`.
+- Copy and paste the following content into the file `./terragrunt/prod/terragrunt.hcl`.

 ```go
 terraform {